-In the context of Covid-19, the project has re-focused to support a move to a more blended approach to teaching and learning in the academic year 2020/21.
+The EDTL Approach 2022 outlines a pathway with key considerations for planning to teach a module using digital approaches.
+It builds on the successful EDTL Approach for Effective Remote Teaching, developed by the EDTL Team, to support all staff who teach, in the move to effective remote teaching in 2020.
 The EDTL Approach adheres to the pedagogy-first pillar of the project, while supporting staff in their digital professional development.
-A pathway with key considerations for those who are adapting a single module or a whole programme, normally taught wholly or partly face-to-face, is described.
+A pathway with key considerations for planning to teach a module using digital approaches is described.
 The student digital learning experience is maintained at the core.

-Also available is the EDTL Approach for Students: planning effective learning during Covid-19.
+Also available is the EDTL Approach for Students: planning for effective learning in 3rd level.
 This resource has been developed by the EDTL student intern team.

 At the heart of our EDTL Approach is the Student.
 We suggest 5 resources that will help you consider your students while planning for remote teaching.